DuncanSungWKim/redis-doc/topics/cluster-tutorial.md

 Redis cluster tutorial
 ===

-This document is a gentle introduction to Redis Cluster, that does not use complex to understand distributed systems concepts.
+This document is a gentle introduction to Redis Cluster, which does not use complex to understand distributed systems concepts.
 It provides instructions about how to setup a cluster, test, and operate it, without going into the details that are covered in